syntaxseed/terminalfaker/README.md

 An extensible pseudo-terminal in Javascript.

 # What's this?
 A pure native Javascript, mobile-friendly, Linux-like terminal simulation for use in a browser.
-There is a [live demo here](https://syntaxseed.github.io/terminalfaker/).
+There is a **[live demo here](https://syntaxseed.github.io/terminalfaker/)**.

 Originally forked from [AVGP/terminal.js](https://github.com/AVGP/terminal.js).